crahal/NHSSpend/readme.md

 ## Reconciliation

-The `es_configure.md` describes the recocniliation approach.
+The `es_configure.md` describes the reconciliation approach.
 These recocniliations are then manually verified and merged back into the procurement data.

 ## Licensing